-At December 31, 2020, the fair value of the 2019 Swap was a liability of \$3.0 million, which was included in Other long-term liabilities on the Consolidated Balance Sheet.
-At December 31, 2019, the fair value of the 2019 Swap was an asset of \$0.9 million, which was included in Deferred charges and other long-term assets on the Consolidated Balance Sheet.
-During the years ended December 31, 2020 and 2019, unrealized pre-tax losses of \$3.9 million and \$1.0 million, respectively, were recorded in Accumulated other comprehensive loss, whereas during the year ended December 31, 2018, an unrealized pre-tax gain of \$0.4 million was recorded in Accumulated other comprehensive loss.
+At December 31, 2021 and 2020, the fair value of the Swap was a liability of \$0.7 million and \$3.0 million, respectively, which was included in Other long-term liabilities on the Consolidated Balance Sheets.
+During the year ended December 31, 2021, an unrealized pre-tax gain of \$2.3 million was recorded in Accumulated other comprehensive loss, whereas during the years ended December 31, 2020, and 2019, unrealized pre-tax losses of \$3.9 million and \$1.0 million, respectively, were recorded in Accumulated other comprehensive loss.